-Student Learning Support at CHS aims to improve the academic experience for all students by motivating them to do the best work they can and by developing skills for succeeding with academic studies and improving job-readiness.
+Student Learning Support at CHS aims to improve the academic experience for all students by motivating them to do the best work they can, by developing skills for succeeding with academic studies and improving job-readiness.
 Student Learning Support also provides support with specific learning issues such as paraphrasing, referencing and time management.
-Student learning support is delivered in a range of formats, inside and outside the classroom, in-person and online via the CHS Canvas Learning Management System (LMS), telephone, Skype and Zoom.
+Student learning support is delivered in a range of formats, in-person and online via the CHS Canvas Learning Management System (LMS), telephone, Skype and Zoom.